mike-hearn/vim-combosearch/README.md

 # vim-combosearch

-This plugin extends `fzf.vim` to provide a combined file/code fuzzy search in a single interface.
+This plugin extends `fzf.vim` to provide a combined filename search and code fuzzy search in a single interface.

 *(Note: Due to `bash` requirement this is currently Linux/MacOS/WSL only.)*